ericchanko/ReminderWebApp/reminderAppStarterFile/breakdown.md

 1. Local passport authentication
 2. Edited index.ejs to add name fields to appropriate tags
 3. Worked with Eric to reimplement the databased, authentication, and getting the correct user remidners for each person
+4. Worked with Eric to implement friend functionality (creating a list of friends and their reminders, adding a friend)

 Anson Lit:
 I worked on the following tasks: